Paranioar/Awesome_Matching_Pretraining_Transfering/README.md

 ## ``Logupdate ``

-【2024.12.15】 **Due to time constraints, I will update the LMMM section further soon.**
+【2025.09.26】 **Due to time constraints, I will update 300+ LMMM section further soon.**
 【2024.03.09】 A new section named ***[Large Multi-Modality Model]*** has been added.
 【2023.05.25】 A new section named ***[Parameter-Efficient Finetuning]*** has been added.
 【2021.07.10】 A new section named ***[Vision-Language Pretraining]*** has been added.